top of page

 Meet Mr. Styles

-Along with all my outdoor adventures and travels, I’m rarely without my loyal companion.
+Along with all my outdoor adventures and travels, I’m rarely without my loyal companions.
 Mr. Styles, is the newest member of my family and a therapist-in-training (though he’s still working on his certification).
-He’s a rescued chi-mix with a heart full of love and an expert in snuggles.
+He’s a rescued chi-mix from Mexico with a heart full of love and an expert in snuggles.

 While he’s still perfecting his therapeutic skills, his cuteness is already providing plenty of emotional support during my virtual sessions.
 When he’s not napping on the job, he's sure to bring a smile or a chuckle to anyone he meets.